-Thousands protest in Melitopol after Russia reportedly abducts mayor with a hood over his head
+Thousands protest in Melitopol after Russian forces reportedly abduct mayor with a hood over his head

 About 1,300 Ukrainian troops have been killed by Russian forces since the start of the invasion last month, Zelensky said.
 The Ukrainian president added that between 500 and 600 Russian troops surrendered Friday.
 The Washington Post has not verified either of these figures.

-Melitopol, a city where Russian is commonly spoken, is located about 145 miles northeast of Crimea, which was annexed by Russia in 2014.
-While the city came under assault at the start of the invasion and was quickly taken over, Fedorov remained defiant, saying, “We are not cooperating with the Russians in any way.”
+Melitopol, a city where Russian is commonly spoken, is about 145 miles northeast of the Crimean Peninsula, which was annexed by Russia in 2014.
+While the city came under assault at the start of the invasion and was quickly taken over, Fedorov had remained defiant, saying, “We are not cooperating with the Russians in any way.”

-As residents took to the streets of Melitopol last weekend to wave the blue and gold colors of Ukraine, Fedorov encouraged the demonstrations, even amid Russian occupancy.
+As residents took to the streets of Melitopol last weekend to wave the blue and gold colors of Ukraine, Fedorov encouraged the demonstrations, even amid the Russian occupation.

 “Together we will overcome anything!” he wrote in a Facebook post that has since been made private.

-Now, Ukrainian officials are trying to find where he is located.
+Now, Ukrainian officials are trying to find where he is being held.
 Ukrainian diplomat Olexander Scherba wrote Saturday on Twitter that Fedorov was still alive.

 “They torture him to force [him] to collaborate,” Scherba said of the Russians.